natashaborders-zz/will-equals-way/command_line_commands.md

 sed - Do a search and replace on the data. uniq - Remove duplicate lines. tac - Print the data in reverse order.

+    egrep - View lines of data which match a particular pattern.

+* ". (dot) - a single character."
+* "? - the preceding character matches 0 or 1 times only."
+* "* - the preceding character matches 0 or more times."
+* "+ - the preceding character matches 1 or more times."
+* {n} - the preceding character matches exactly n times.
+* {n,m} - the preceding character matches at least n times and not more than m times.
+* [agd] - the character is one of those included within the square brackets.
+* [^agd] - the character is not one of those included within the square brackets.
+* [c-f] - the dash within the square brackets operates as a range.
+In this case it means  either the letters c, d, e or f.
+* () - allows us to group several characters to behave as one.
+* | (pipe symbol) - the logical OR operation.
+* ^ - matches the beginning of the line.
+* $ - matches the end of the line.
+***
+\> - Save output to a file.
+\>> - Append output to a file.
+\< - Read input from a file.
+2> - Redirect error messages.
+| - Send the output from one program as input to another program.
+***
+top - View real-time data about processes running on the system. q - quits top.
+VERY IMPORTANT ps - Get a listing of processes running on the system. kill - End the running of a process. jobs - Display a list of current jobs running in the background. fg - Move a background process into the foreground. ctrl + z - Pause the current foreground process and move it into the background.
+ALSO QUITS VI and EMACS

+#! - Shebang.
+Indicates which interpreter a script should be run with.
+echo - Print a message to the screen. which - Tells you the path to a particular program.
+$ - Placed before a variable name when we are referring to it's value.
+\` ` - Backticks.
+Used to save the output of a program into a variable. date - Prints the date.
+"if [ ] then else if - Perform basic conditional logic."

+cd .. - moves up one directory